Drewsmits/Broker/README.md

 ### Unique Objects

-Broker uses a "primaryKey" convention to enforce object uniqueness.
+Broker uses a "primary key" convention to enforce object uniqueness.
 NSManagedObjects must have a primary key to be registered with Broker.
 For example, an Employee could have a unique `employeeId` attribute.
 Once we have a primary key, we can use a simple find or create pattern to guarantee uniqueness.

 **DISCLAIMER**: If you are working with JSON where you might have more than a few thousand entities at once, the find-or-create pattern in it's current form will be slow.
 I'm working on a faster pattern.

 ## Getting Started

-Here is a quick guide to getting up and running.

-### Register NSManagedObjects with Broker
+## Installation